24/7 Emergency Plumber Greenwich | Verified, Insured & Fast Response

 Victorian terraces in Plumstead, Charlton and Blackheath may share drainage between neighbouring properties.
 Thames Water is responsible for shared sewers serving multiple separate properties, even where they run under private gardens.³ The pipes serving only your property remain your responsibility.
 If multiple properties are affected by the same drainage fault, the issue is more likely within shared drainage rather than a private pipe — contact Thames Water before commissioning private work.

-In converted Victorian houses and purpose-built flats — both common across SE10 and SE18 — internal drainage stacks are the freeholder or managing agent’s responsibility depending on the lease, not Thames Water’s.
+In converted Victorian houses and purpose-built flats — both common in parts of Greenwich and Woolwich — internal soil stacks are normally a building, freeholder or lease issue rather than a Thames Water public sewer issue.
+Check your lease or contact your managing agent.
 If a drain backs up in a flat and your neighbour is unaffected, the fault is likely in the shared internal stack, not the public sewer.

 What to do before the plumber arrives